SolnBenchmark/Benchmark/README.md

 # Method
 A variety of data frames and data movies that simulate experiments are synthesized.

-A participant algorithm estimates emitter locations from a data frame or data movie and generates a SOLN image consisting of a list of the estimated emitter locations.
+A participant algorithm estimates emitter locations from a data frame or a data movie and generates a SOLN image consisting of a list of the estimated emitter locations.

 The participant submits the estimated SOLN image.